 In project finance, you estimate the cost of building a huge project like a highway, dam, or airport, figure out how much it costs to finance, and then determine what the revenue will be once it becomes a revenue-generating assets and what your cash flow looks like after taking into account construction costs and ongoing operating expenses.

-Conceptually, it’s similar to real estate development: you have a long time horizon and high upfront expenses, with a payoff years into the future.
+Conceptually, it’s similar to real estate financial modeling, especially for developments: you have a long time horizon and high upfront expenses, with a payoff years into the future.

 The difference is that, especially in Europe, subsidies and political support are huge.

 Many renewable projects have government support schemes that help generate revenue, and you need to reflect that in your models and analyze it closely in deals.
 Lots of revenue also comes from “certificates” that are traded in the market.

 Before we decide to invest in a project, of course we’ll take the time to model out everything and see whether the cash flows and potential returns make sense – but there’s also a lot of due diligence to make sure that all the individual elements of projects line up.

 There’s a lot of complexity because some parts are on-shore, some are off-shore, and then there’s the government support I just mentioned.

 The deal process itself is similar to private equity / infrastructure investment anywhere: once the junior-level people finish all this analysis, they present it to VPs and MDs, who discuss it further and ultimately vote on whether to proceed with the deal.

 Q: Great, thanks for clarifying those points.
 You just touched on how valuation and modeling differ when working with renewables – anything else to point out there aside from the government subsidy issue?